Developer Notes

 metaread prints a human-readable dump of blocks and decoded entries (EXIF/TIFF-IFD tags, XMP properties, IPTC-IIM datasets, ICC profile fields/tags, and Photoshop IRB resource blocks).
 Output is ASCII-only and truncated by default to reduce terminal injection risk.

 metavalidate reports decode/validation issues in text or JSON and emits machine-readable issue codes (for example xmp/output_truncated and xmp/invalid_or_malformed_xml_text) suitable for CI gating.
+For draft C2PA verification, use --c2pa-verify-require-trusted-chain when an untrusted or missing certificate chain must fail validation instead of being reported as a separate chain-detail signal.

 Python